 Montana communities now have the opportunity to invest in their workforce and in the future of radiology.
-Missoula College of the University of Montana is offering the state’s first online Computerized Tomography certificate beginning spring semester 2016.
+Missoula College offers the state’s first online Computerized Tomography certificate.

 The five-credit CT certificate, which fulfills the new American Registry of Radiologic Technologists certification requirements, will be available to registered and licensed radiologic technologists and current MC radiology students.
 The AART requirements took effect in January 2016.